arthuralves/foodapp/README.md

 5. **Configure Stripe**

-     Set your Stripe API keys in environment variables or in the `config/initializers/stripe.rb` file.
+     Set your Stripe API keys in environment variables or in the `.env` file.
+     Setup the webhook in your stripe enviroment pointing to `localhost:3000/webhooks`

 6. **Start the Server**